 Structure

-MC’s supply chain management measures are overseen by the Corporate Functional Officer (CSEO).
-The Sustainability Department plans and drafts related policies and measures.
-Following deliberations by the Sustainability Committee, which convenes approximately twice a year, items are put forward or reported to the Executive Committee and the Board of Directors.
+MC’s supply chain management initiatives are overseen by the Corporate Functional Officer (CSEO).
+The Sustainability Department plans and formulates the policies and initiatives which is reported to the Executive Committee and the Board of Directors following deliberations by the Sustainability Committee.

 Risk Management